-The Association of Dental meets the definition of a public benefit entity under FRS 102.
-Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy notes.
+The Association of Dental Implantology Limited meets the definition of a public benefit entity under FRS 102.

 The financial statements are prepared on a going concern basis under the historical cost convention.
-The financial statements are presented in sterling which is the functional currency of the charity and rounded to the nearest \pounds .
+The financial statements are presented in sterling which is the functional currency of the charity and rounded to the nearest £.